cs1302uga/cs1302-tutorials/visibility/visibility.rst

 We mentioned earlier that some students have a flawed conceptual model for private visibility.
-Their idea of what it means for something to be private is more restrivtice than it actually is. **Perhaps this is you?**
+Their idea of what it means for something to be private is more restrivtice than it actually is. **Could this be you?**
-To illustrate, let's consider the UML diagram below and the code snippet for a copy constructor [4]_ that follows it.
+To find out, let's consider the UML diagram below and the code snippet for a copy constructor [4]_ that follows it.

 .. image:: img/private_1.svg